-The Digital Media program is designed to prepare technical or technical management-oriented professionals for employment in creative, advertising, educational, and other commercial environments.
+We prepare students to become technical professionals for employment in creative, advertising, educational, and other commercial environments.

-Students will complete 36 hours of Required Courses and must complete three courses from one focus area.
-Students are also strongly encouraged to complete one of several minors to complement their academic and career pursuits.
-Browse this site to find out more about the available focus areas and related minors.
+Students will complete 37 hours of Required Courses and must complete three courses from one of the below focus areas.
+Students are strongly encouraged to complete one of several minors to complement their academic and career pursuits.
+Browse this site to find out more about the available focus areas.

-Businesses need front end developers, search engine specialists, content managers, and people talented in UI/UX design.
+Businesses every year will hire 17,900 front end developers, search engine specialists, content managers, or UI/UX designers.
 Click here to learn more about the Web Development Focus Area.

 Research interests include: Impact of learning with dynamic graphics, Authentic learning pedagogy, Virtual Reality, Interaction Design, and emerging trends in the field of Digital Media Technology